Field Matters: A Lightweight LLM-enhanced Method for CTR Prediction: Preliminaries

 \textit{3) Prediction Layer.} Finally, the prediction layer transforms $\Phi(\mathbf{X}_i)$ into the model prediction $\hat{y_i}$:

 where $\sigma(\cdot)$ is the sigmoid function.
 The model is typically optimized with the binary cross-entropy (BCE) loss \cite{mao2023cross} with:

-While these traditional CTR models have made significant progress in the past few decades, they are often plagued by the issue of semantic information loss.
-Specifically, Some methods have utilized field IDs as categorical indicators \cite{juan2016field, pan2018field, sun2021fm2}, but the rich semantic information inherent in field descriptions has not been exploited.
-This limitation motivates us to leverage LLMs to enrich the traditional CTR models with field-level knowledge.
+While these traditional CTR models have made significant progress in the past few decades, they often suffer from the semantic information loss.
+Specifically, some methods rely solely on field IDs as categorical indicators \cite{juan2016field, pan2018field, sun2021fm2}, neglecting the rich semantic information in field descriptions.
+This limitation motivates our use of LLMs to enhance traditional CTR models with field-level semantic knowledge.